misode/packtest/README.md

 ```

 ## Running tests
-Tests can be ran in-game using the `test` command.
+Tests can be run in-game using the `test` command.
 * `test runall`: runs all the tests
 * `test runall <namespace>`: runs all tests from a specified namespace
 * `test run <test>`: runs the test with a specified name